 Answer:

 The answer is the option (b) and (c). dU is independent of the path followed in a P-V diagram.
 It depends only on the initial and final position.
-Work done is the area enclosed with the V-axis.Question:10
+Work done is the area enclosed by the V-axis.Question:10

 Consider a cycle followed by an engine